Stop Biting Your Nails - Homemade Solutions for It

 If you don’t have essential oils around the house, no problem.
 You can replace them with ingredients you probably already have in your pantry or refrigerator.

-Lemon, garlic, or even pepper can help you get rid of your nail biting habit.
+Lemon, garlic, and even pepper can help you get rid of your nail-biting habit.
 Some people rub hot sauce on their fingers, too.

 Whichever you choose, do it carefully so as to prevent causing reactions in your mouth.